ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 The multiregion disaster recovery pattern for {{site.data.keyword.redhat_openshift_notm}} includes high availability compute options, isolation, scalable compute capacity, software-defined storage, and backups to support growing workload demands.

-- To meet the high availability 99.99% SLA, 6 worker nodes are equally distributed across three availability zones within each Red Hat OpenShift cluster in each region.
+- Open Data Foundation Disaster Recovery configuration requires at least 3 worker nodes with unformatted dynamic block storage.
+Distribute these worker nodes evenly across the availability zones in each region.
 For more information, see [Decide how many worker nodes for each cluster](/docs/openshift?topic=openshift-strategy#sizing_workers).

-- Portworx Enterprise Disaster Recovery requires at least 3 worker nodes with raw and unformatted block storage.
-Distribute the worker nodes evenly across the availability zones.

-- A minimum of 3 worker nodes with extra local block storage is also required so that the Portworx built-in internal metadata key-value database (KVDB) can be set up for high availability.
+- In this guide, we will deploy containers and ODF on the same set  of worker nodes in each managed cluster and the minimum required VSI size for managed clusters is 16 vCPUs and 64 GB RAM.
+      -	You can also use a VSI size of 8 vCPUs and 32 GB RAM for ODF storage worker nodes but you must taint the nodes so that the application pods are not deployed on these storage worker nodes.

+- For ACM cluster, we will deploy a ROKS cluster consisting of 3 worker nodes with 8 vCPUs and 32 GB RAM, spread across 3 availability zone in a single region.

 For more information on compute design considerations, see [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview).